What are you looking for?

 Road transfers are a common and often more cost-effective option.
 High-end tours can also include point-to-point helicopter transfers, but at a price.

-Meals and Drinks:
+Meals and Drinks

 Many lodges in Rwanda offer full-board options, which include all meals and non-alcoholic drinks.
 However, it’s advisable to confirm what’s included in your package to avoid additional costs.

-Travel Insurance:
+Travel Insurance

 Travel insurance is essential for any safari, covering medical emergencies, trip cancellations, and other unforeseen events.
 The cost typically ranges from $100 to $300, depending on the coverage level and length of your stay.

-Tipping and Gratuities:
+Tipping and Gratuities

 Most places have a ‘tip box’ for staff (excluding guides), allowing you to leave a collective tip and tip your guide separately.
-Tip once at the end of your stay at each of your lodges or camps in Rwanda.
+Tip once at the end of your stay at each of your lodges in Rwanda.

-Visas and Health Precautions:
+Visas and Health Precautions

-Personal Expenses:
+Personal Expenses

-Set aside a budget for personal items, souvenirs, and incidental costs.
-Depending on your preferences and the activities planned, this could range from $100 to $500.
 With meticulous planning and expert guidance, your Rwanda safari tour can be a once-in-a-lifetime journey that balances luxury with adventure.
 Whether you’re trekking to see the magnificent mountain gorillas or exploring the diverse wildlife of Rwanda’s national parks, the experience will leave you with lasting memories of this extraordinary country.

 What Our Guests Have to Say?